Prince of Persia: The Lost Crown: Plot

-After securing the favor of the Celestial Guardians, Sargon is sent back in time and thwarts Vahram's attempt to murder Ghassan, but Anahita dies protecting Sargon in the process.
-Vahram then admits he has been collecting Simurgh's feathers as well and believes only he is worthy to possess them, and he battles Sargon.
-As their powers clash, Sargon catches a glimpse of Vahram's past and learns that he is actually the long lost son of King Darius, who was assassinated by Thomyris, and her usurping the throne without the Simurgh's blessing is what has caused Persia's 30 years of decline.
-Ghassan informs Sargon that Vahram is likely seeking the Heart of the Simurgh so that he can merge with it and take the Simurgh's full power.
+After securing the favor of the Celestial Guardians, Sargon is sent back in time.
+He thwarts Vahram's attempt to murder Ghassan, but Anahita dies while protecting Sargon.
+Vahram then admits he has also been collecting the Simurgh's feathers; he believes only he is worthy of possessing them, and he battles Sargon.
+As their powers clash, Sargon glimpses Vahram's past and learns Vahram is actually the long-lost son of King Darius, who Thomyris assassinated, and that Thomyris' usurpation of the throne without the Simurgh's blessing caused Persia's 30 years of decline.
+Ghassan informs Sargon Vahram is likely seeking the Heart of the Simurgh so he can merge with it and take the Simurgh's full power.

-Sargon pursues Vahram, but is unable to stop him from merging with the Heart and ascending to godhood.
-Sargon is then contacted by the spirit of the Simurgh, who assures him that he still has the power to defeat and save Vahram from himself.
-Sargon once again confronts Vahram and after a protracted battle, is finally able to defeat him.
-Vahram comes to realize the folly of trying to claim a god's power, and sacrifices himself to summon the Simurgh back.
+Sargon pursues Vahram but is unable to stop him from merging with the Heart and ascending to godhood.
+The spirit of the Simurgh contacts Sargon and assures him he still has the power to defeat and save Vahram from himself.
+Sargon again confronts Vahram and, after a protracted battle, is able to defeat him.
+Vahram realizes the folly of trying to claim a god's power, and sacrifices himself to summon the Simurgh back.
 With the Simurgh returned, Sargon and Ghassan return to Persepolis as heroes.
-However, knowing the truth about his mother, Ghassan abdicates his position while Sargon reveals Thomyris murdered Darius to the entire royal court.
-As Sargon leaves the capital, the remaining Immortals assure him that they will take care of a younger version of Vahram which was created by the Mount's time anomaly and escaped with them.
+Knowing the truth about his mother, Ghassan abdicates his position and Sargon tells the entire royal court Thomyris murdered Darius.
+As Sargon leaves the capital, the remaining Immortals assure him they will take care of a younger version of Vahram who the Mount's time anomaly created and escaped with them.

-Throughout the game, the player may find scattered lore notes containing a prophecy, which heavily implies that Sargon is actually a legitimate heir to Thomyris, while Ghassan was used as a decoy prince.
-Thomyris had staged Ghassan's kidnapping in order to orchestrate the events on Mount Qaf, plotting to have Sargon succeed her throne.
+Throughout the game, players find scattered lore notes containing a prophecy that implies Sargon is actually a legitimate heir to Thomyris, and that Ghassan was used as a decoy prince.
+Thomyris staged Ghassan's kidnapping to orchestrate the events on Mount Qaf, plotting to have Sargon succeed her throne.